arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-a-device-for-a-network-that-doesnt-use-all-the-parameters-in-Arduino-Cloud.md

 * Open (unencrypted) Wi-Fi networks
 * GSM connections not requiring SIM PIN, or account credentials (username and password).

-To use a device with these networks, you can [set the network parameters in the Web Editor](#set-with-web-editor) instead.
+To use a device with these networks, you can [set the network parameters in the Cloud Editor](#set-with-cloud-editor) instead.

 ---

-<a id="set-with-web-editor"></a>
+<a id="set-with-cloud-editor"></a>

-## Set network parameters in the Web Editor
+## Set network parameters in the Cloud Editor

 1. Open your Thing in [Arduino Cloud](https://app.arduino.cc/things).

 2. Click the **Sketch** tab.

-3. Click **Open full editor** to view the sketch in the Web Editor.
+3. Click **Open full editor** to view the sketch in the Cloud Editor.

    ![The "Open full editor" button.](img/iot-open-full-editor.png)